-Category Goal Weight Short-Term Career Transition Services - 50% All Terminee Placement No. of Former Enrollees and Graduates Placed in a Job, the Military or School No. of Former Enrollees and Grads Due or Received 85% 10% Graduate Initial Placement Rate No. of Graduates Initially Placed in a Job, the Military or School No. of Graduates Due or Received 95% 25% Graduate Average Wage at Initial Placement Sum of Wages of Graduates Initially Placed in a Job or the Military No. of Graduates Initially Placed in Job or Military \$8.25 15% Long-Ter Long-Term Career Transition Services - 50% Graduate 6-Month Follow-up Placement Rate No. of Graduates in Job, Military, or School at 6 months after Initial Placement No. of Placed Graduates who Complete the 6-month Survey 70% 20% Graduate Average Weekly Earnings at 6 Months Sum of Weekly Earnings of Graduates in a Job or the Military at 6 months after Initial Placement Number of Placed Graduates in a Job or the Military at 6 months after Initial Placement \$368 20% Graduate 12-Month Follow-up Placement Rate No. of Graduates in Job, Military, or School at 12 months after Initial Placement No. of Placed Graduates who Complete the 12-month Survey 70% 10% Model-based goals 100%
+Category Definition Goal Weight Short-Term Career Transition Services - 50% All Terminee Placement Rate No. of Former Enrollees and Graduates Initially Placed in a Job, the Military or School or Graduates who transfer to an AT program No. of Former Enrollees and Graduates Due or Received or Graduates who transfer to an advanced training program 85% 10% Graduate Initial Placement Rate No. of Graduates Initially Placed in a Job, the Military or School or who transfer to an AT program No. of Graduates Due or Received or who transfer to an advanced training program 95% 25% Graduate Average Wage at Initial Placement Sum of Wages of Graduates Initially Placed in a Job or the Military No. of Graduates Initially Placed in Job or Military \$8.25 15% Long-Ter Long-Term Career Transition Services - 50% Graduate 6-Month Follow-up Placement Rate No. of Graduates in Job, Military, or School at 6 months after Initial Placement No. of Placed Graduates who Complete the 6-month follow-up survey 70% 20% Graduate 6-Month Average Weekly Earnings Sum of Weekly Earnings of Graduates in a Job or the Military at 6 months after Initial Placement Number of Placed Graduates in a Job or the Military at 6 months after Initial Placement \$368 20% Graduate 12-Month Follow-up Placement Rate No. of Graduates in Job, Military, or School at 12 months after Initial Placement No. of Placed Graduates who Complete the 12-month follow-up survey 70% 10% Model-based goals 100%

-Career Transition Services Measures.
+C. Career Transition Services Measures.
 There are six performance measures included in the CTS Report Card.
-In order to align the goals of centers and CTS agencies, these six performance measures directly mirror the short-term and long-term post-center measures on the Center Report Card, and closely mirror measures on the Vocational Training Report Card.
+In order to align the goals of centers and CTS agencies, these six performance measures directly mirror the short-term and long-term post-center measures on the Center Report Card, and closely mirror measures on the Vocational Training Report Card (VTRC).